PadraigMontague/Temperature-Sensor-Dashboard/README.md

     -	‘api’,

 #### Frontend:
--	Once your Django project is setup and running, copy the link of your API and paste it into the fetch function in the main.js.
+-	Once your Django project is setup and running, copy the link of your API and paste it into the fetch function in the main.js file.
 -	The project should now be working.